AlexanderSchuetz97/jni-simple/README.md

 }
 ```
 #### Writing a JNI shared library that implements a native method
-The complete version of this example can be found in the repository in the example_project folder.
+The complete version of this example can be found in the repository inside the example_project folder.
 ```rust
 #![allow(non_snake_case)]